TobyRet/site/_posts/2014-10-03-guide-to-deploying-artifacts-with-jenkins.md

 Trigger a build from your client-project.
 This should then trigger a new build in [PROJECT-NAME]-Output.
 Check the deployment folder you set up on the server.
 Hopefully you will see the newly-deployed files but...

-#### Wait, the build failed!
+#### ...Wait, the build failed!
 I got a FileException error...

-It may mean that Jenkins does not have the right permissions to write to the folder and cannot therefore copy the files.
+It may mean that Jenkins does not have the right permissions to write to the folder and cannot deploy the files.

 SSH into your server and check the permissions of you output folder.
-We ran into this problem and ended up:
+As you might have guessed we ran into this problem and manage to fix this by:

-1. adding Jenkins to the www-data group
+1. adding Jenkins to a group, in our case, the www-data group.
-2. changed ownership of the folder from ubuntu to www-data with the command <code>sudo chown -R :www-data clients</code>
+2. changing ownership of the output folder to the www-data group with the command <code>sudo chown -R :www-data clients</code>.
-3. enabling write access on the folder with the command <code>sudo chmod -R g+w clients</code>
+3. enabling write access on the folder with the command <code>sudo chmod -R g+w clients</code>.

 Don’t forget to restart your server to finalise the changes!